netbrain/zwift/README.md

 ## Podman Support

 When running Zwift with podman, the user and group in the container is 1000 (user).
-To access the resources on the host we need to map the container id's 1000 to the host id's using uidmap and gidmap.
+To access the resources on the host we need to map the container id 1000 to the host id using `uidmap` and `gidmap`.

-For example if the host uid/gid is 1001/1001 then we need to map the host resources from /run/user/1001 to the container resource `/run/user/1000` and map the user and group id's the same.
+For example if the host uid/gid is 1001/1001 then we need to map the host resources from `/run/user/1001` to the container resource `/run/user/1000` and map the user and group id's the same.
 This had to be done manually on the host podman start using
 `--uidmap` and `--gidmap` (not covered here).

-From Podman 4.3 this became automatic by providing the Container UID/ GID and podman automatically sets up this mapping.
+From Podman 4.3 this became automatic by providing the Container UID/GID and podman automatically sets up this mapping.

-NOTE: Using ZWIFT_UID/ GID will only work if the user starting podman has access to the /run/user/$ZWIFT_UID resources and does not work the same way as in Docker so is not supported.
+NOTE: Using ZWIFT_UID/GID will only work if the user starting podman has access to the `/run/user/$ZWIFT_UID` resources and does not work the same way as in Docker so is not supported.

 ## Where are the saves and why do I get a popup can't write to Document Folder?